brenosilver/CityFuture/README.md

 City Future
 =======================

-C# 3D City Building Game using the Unity Engine

-The goal of having a game much deeper than the current city building games currently available.
+C# 3D City Building Game using the Unity Engine, with the goal of having a game much deeper than the current city building games currently available.

 Chain of production
 ----------------